ilkadi/hello-gpt/README.md

 Hello-GPT is a project that implements a simple version of the GPT model.
 It's designed to experiment with language models in a hands-on way.
+While it was written for use on small personal machines, it does not require many modifications for multi-node multi-gpu execution settings.

 ## Acknowledgements